 This integration processes payments, so your form needs Order Form Items with prices.
 But you don't need any items to collect credit card information — this will be handled by PayPal.

 Create a New Payment Integration

-From your form's "Form Settings" page go to "Payments", then click "PayPal Business".
+On your form's "Payments" page, click the integration for "PayPal Business".
 Next, click the "Get Authorization" button.
 You will be presented with two options "Accept PayPal" and "Accept PayPal, credit, and debit card payments".

-- "Accept PayPal" will show only PayPal's buttons on your payment form, letting your users pay with a PayPal account, and typically also offering buttons for Pay Later/PayPal Credit, Venmo, and Pay with Credit Card, however the exact buttons will depend on your PayPal merchant account and the transaction.
+- "Accept PayPal" will show form users only PayPal's buttons, letting them pay with a PayPal account, and typically also offering buttons for Pay Later/PayPal Credit, Venmo, and Pay with Credit Card.
+The exact buttons will depend on your PayPal merchant account and the transaction.

-- "Accept PayPal, credit, and debit card payments" will show the same buttons, but instead of PayPal's "Pay with Credit Card" button this will show fields to accept a credit card directly on your form.
-You can optionally collect shipping address information and the user's email address, which can be mapped from your form to create a more streamlined checkout experience.
+- "Accept PayPal, credit, and debit card payments" will show form users the same buttons, but instead of PayPal's "Pay with Credit Card" button it will show fields to accept a credit card without leaving your form.
+You can optionally collect a shipping address and an email address, which can be mapped from your form for streamlined checkout experience.

 Recurring Billing (Subscriptions)

 The recurring billing settings can be used to create recurring subscription charges with PayPal's Subscriptions feature.
-You will have several options available, including configuring the frequency of payments and a one-time setup fee.
+You'll have several options available, including configuring the frequency of payments and a one-time setup fee.

 When a form user submits a recurring payment, a subscription will be created inside your PayPal account for the recurring charges.
 Any setup fee will be charged immediately and the first charge will occur same-day, and then the billing cycle will continue until all the charges have been made or there's a billing failure.
 You can further manage payment subscriptions inside your PayPal account.